eunseon02/DynOSAM/README.md

 Access [raw dataset](https://europe.naverlabs.com/research/computer-vision/proxy-virtual-worlds-vkitti-2/) and extract in a folder.
 No pre-processing is needed on this dataset and the raw data can be parsed by DynoSAM directly.

 The required dataset loader can be specified by setting `--data_provider_type=1`

+## ROS Visualisation
+All 3D visualisation in DynoSAM is done using RVIZ.
+Camera pose and point clouds are vizualised using standard ROS messages.
+Visualising the objects is more complex and we provide two different ways to do this which can be controlled at compile time using the cmake flag `-DENABLE_DYNAMIC_SLAM_INTERFACES=ON/OFF`

+1. (`ON`, now default) Usage of the custom `dynamic_slam_interfaces::msg::ObjectOdometry` (in [dynamic_slam_interfaces](https://github.com/ACFR-RPG/dynamic_slam_interfaces)) to publish to current state of the each object per frame.
+Our custom RVIZ plugin [rviz_dynamic_slam_plugins](https://github.com/ACFR-RPG/rviz_dynamic_slam_plugins) can be used to visualize this message type.
+The object id, current pose, velocity, path etc... will be shown for each object.
+This is the preferred method of visualisation.
+By setting `-DENABLE_DYNAMIC_SLAM_INTERFACES=ON` the [dynamic_slam_displays](./dynosam_ros/include/dynosam_ros/displays/dynamic_slam_displays/) is conditionally compiled.
+2. (`OFF`) Instead of using the custom messages, standard ROS visualisation messages are used instead to display the state of each object (object id, current pose...).
+This is more complex and results in many more advertised topics to achieve a similar (and less flexible) display than using the custom plugin/interface combination.

 # 2. Image Pre-processing
 DynoSAM requires input image data in the form: